Generalized Animal Imitator: Agile Locomotion with Versatile Motion Prior: Introduction

-By incorporating diverse reference motions and our reward design, our Versatile Instructable Motion prior (\emph{VIM}) learns diverse agile locomotion skills and makes them available for intricate downstream tasks.
-With our VIM, we enable legged robots to perform advanced robotics parkour in the real world.
-We also evaluate our method in the simulation and real world, as Figure \ref{fig:real_traj}.
+By incorporating diverse reference motions and our reward design, our \emph{VIM} learns diverse agile locomotion skills and makes them available for intricate downstream tasks.
+We evaluate our method in the simulation and real world, as Figure \ref{fig:real_traj}.
 Our method significantly outperforms baselines in terms of final performance and sample efficiency.